awslabs/kmod-with-kmm-for-ai-chips-on-aws/README.md

 ## License

-This project is licensed under the Apache-2.0 License.
+This project's source code, build scripts, and workflows are licensed under the Apache-2.0 License.

+The container images include GPL 2.0 licensed components (busybox and AWS Neuron driver kernel modules).
+Users should be aware of these license requirements when distributing the container images.